Schroedinger-Hat/ImageGoNord-Web/README.md

 We are using the PIL because it is the most simple library and it is very useful when you need to manipulate some images.

+Redis is our Pub/Sub store and queue management.

+With Gunicorn we're executing our Flask API which is posting in a queue some convert jobs from the frontend.

+Then we have 3 workers that are running in background in our Docker container where are processing via ImageGoNord Python package the images.

 Our goal is also to make this project open source and maintainable by the community.
 We would love to.

 *We believe in the open source community.*